 1963 426 Maximum Performance Wedge, Stage II

-In June of 1963 Chrysler released the new Stage II max wedge engine package.
-This package had modifications that were upgrades to the Stage I engine program.
-In this new package the AFB carburetor size was increased to 750 CFM.
-This new carburetor was model #3705 and had equal size 1-11/16 inch primary and secondary throttle bore sizes.
-This new carb also had a larger diameter air horn where the air cleaner sat down just like the majority of 1968 and later four barrel carbs had.
-The fuel inlet was on the left rear corner of the top cover.
-The #3705 carbs were also manual choke as before.
-This carburetor has a different fuel line arrangement because of this so it's another one of those things the people in the know catch in a quick glance.
-This was a better carburetor for drag racing than the previous smaller #3447 but it was a bit to big for street driving and slowed you down a little as a result of over carburetion.
-I know this to be true from people on the street noticing a better throttle and power response from the smaller #3447.
-With hard core tuning I am sure this difference could be eliminated.
-Unlike the 1962 and 1963 Max Wedges carbs, the #3705 carbs that were supplied on the assembly line production cars did NOT have the model number or build date stamped on the right front ear.
+Unlike the 1962 and early 1963 Max Wedges carbs, the #3705 carbs that were supplied on the assembly line production cars did NOT have the model number or build date stamped on the right front ear.
 These carbs were only identifiable by their build tags that were attached by one of the top cover screws.
-The date codes were the same as the previous two years used on the #3447 carb ears and tags.
-This carburetor was such a successful carb for Chrysler that they continued to offer it as an over the counter high performance replacement carb clear into the eighties.
+The carb build date codes were the same as the previous two years used on the #3447 carb ears and tags.
+Most of the production line #3705 carb tags did not have a stamped date code on them, so don't worry if your #3705 carb tags aren't date coded.
+This carburetor was such a successful carb for Chrysler that they continued to offer it as an over the counter high performance replacement carb into the eighties.
 It is important to note however that ALL of these replacement carbs were stamped on the right front mounting ear unlike the production pieces.
 They also had the build tags as did the originals.
-Carter changed the font on the stamping of the #3705 replicant carbs once so the early replacements are more of a square type block font where the later carbs had a rectangular or taller lighter struck block font.
+Carter changed the font on the stamping of the #3705 replacement carbs once so the early replacements are more of a square type block font where the later carbs had a rectangular or taller lighter struck block font.
 I know this sounds like I am getting a bit to fussy but if you care, you need to know.

 1964 426 Maximum Performance Wedge, Stage III